markodayan/research.2077.xyz/src/content/blog/eip-7503-zero-knowledge-wormholes.md

 * Instead of withdrawing the full amount, Alice splits the withdrawal into two or more transactions.
 Delaying or randomizing withdrawals generates "noise" that encumbers analysis of transaction activity and makes it difficult to link burning and minting transactions to the same user.

 **Note**: The second technique is a proposed extension to EIP-7503 and doesn't seem to be feasible with the current design.
-For users to split withdrawals, a feature for splitting nullifiers such that `nullifier 1` grants the right to mint a fraction of the burn address's balance, `nullifier 2 grants the right to mint another fraction of the balance, etc., is necessary.
+For users to split withdrawals, a feature for splitting nullifiers such that `nullifier 1` grants the right to mint a fraction of the burn address's balance, `nullifier 2` grants the right to mint another fraction of the balance, etc., is necessary.

+## Conclusion
 EIP-7503 is a solution to one of Ethereum's most understated problems: a lack of financial privacy.
 If Ethereum will replace banks one day, it needs to provide a level of privacy equal to what users currently enjoy in the status quo.
 Anything less, and Ethereum doesn't achieve mass adoption because giving up privacy—even for the benefits of avoiding censorship—is a sacrifice most individuals cannot make.

 EIP-7503 is still in the review stage, and will likely undergo changes and performance improvements.
 Besides future support for withdrawing partial amounts, a useful feature is enabling users to recursively combine multiple proofs of burn into a single SNARK that verifies deposits to different burn addresses in one verification transaction.
 This feature further enhances the appeal of EIP-7503 for CEXes and merchants that wish to maintain a single address per user deposit without having to submit a proof-of-burn individually for (potentially hundreds or thousands of) burn addresses.